grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/05 Options.md

 ### Results Output

 Specify the results output.
-Please go to [Results output](/getting-started/results-output) for more information on all output plugins available and how to configure them.
+Please go to [Results output](/getting-started/results-output) for more information on all built-in output modules available and how to configure them.
 Since version 0.21, this option can be specified multiple times.
 Available in `k6 run` command.

 | Env | CLI           | Code / Config file | Default |